romanenko/covid19-safety-information/docs/docs/facebook-app.md

 title: Facebook App
 ---

+Creating a Facebook app is a way to add service to your Facebook page.

-You will need to register as a developer on [Facebook for Developers](https://developers.facebook.com/) portal.
+ First, You will need to register as a developer on [Facebook for Developers](https://developers.facebook.com/) portal.
 It's easy!
 Just hit the "**Log in"** menu item at the top right corner of the page and accept the legal agreement to get started.

 When you are done "**My Apps**" menu item will become available.
 Follow it and start creating an app.